mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

     ## Wald test            = 194.2  on 16 df,   p=<2e-16
     ## Score (logrank) test = 219.6  on 16 df,   p=<2e-16

+The estimated coefficients are extracted from the model summary for use in subsequent predictions on the test data.

 ``` r
 # Extract coefficients from the model summary
 coeffs <- as.vector(summary(model)$coefficients[, 1])